trosenkrantz/RAPTOR/README.md

      │   ├── conf
      │   └── ...
      ├── libs
-     ├── LICENSE
+     ├── LICENCE
      ├── raptor
      └── ...
      ```
    - Or install Java 21 or newer on your machine.
 3. Run either the `raptor` shell script or `raptor.cmd` script.

-RAPTOR will then guide you how to set it up.
+RAPTOR will then guide you how to use it.

 ## Encoding
 RAPTOR supports arbitrary bytes, yet allows inputting printable ASCII characters as-is.
 To support this, we must input to RAPTOR either: